Semisimplicity of \'etale cohomology of certain Shimura varieties: Semisimplicity Criterion

-In order to show semisimplicity of the endomorphism given by $\Frob_p$, it suffices to show that the $P_{\tilde{\rho}}$ has distinct roots.
-This is an open condition on $\mathrm{Gal}(\bar{E}/E)$, hence it suffices to exhibit an element $u\in \mathrm{Gal}(\bar{E}/E)$ such that the characteristic polynomial of $\rho(u)$ has distinct roots.
+In order to show semisimplicity of the endomorphism given by $\Frob_p$, it suffices to show that the $P_{\rho_i}$ has distinct roots.
+This is an open condition on $\mathrm{Gal}(\bar{E}/E)$, hence it suffices to exhibit an element $u\in \mathrm{Gal}(\bar{E}/E)$ such that the characteristic polynomial of $\rho_i(u)$ has distinct roots.
 To see this, observe that Proposition \ref{prop:sen} applies, hence the Lie algebra

-contains a semisimple element whose eigenvalues on $V_i(\pi^\infty)$ act by the Hodge-Tate weights of $\rho_l$.
-By assumption (2), the Hodge-Tate weights of $\rho_l$ are all dinstinct.
-This implies that there is an open subset of $\mathrm{Gal}(\bar{E}/E)$ where the characteristic polynomial of $\rho(u)$ has distinct roots.
+contains a semisimple element whose eigenvalues on $V_i(\pi^\infty)$ act by the Hodge-Tate weights of $\rho_i|_{D_v}$, where $v$ is a prime dividing $\ell$.
+By assumption (2), the Hodge-Tate weights of $\rho_i|_{D_v}$ are all distinct.
+This implies that there is an open subset of $\mathrm{Gal}(\bar{E}/E)$ where the characteristic polynomial of $\rho_i(u)$ has distinct roots.

 Finally, we conclude using the criterion in Theorem \ref{thm:criterion}, since we have constructed a Zariski dense set of elements which are semisimple, that $\rho$ is semisimple. \end{proof}